shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step2.md

 5. To extract the last attribute in the log, `application_name`, you can use the matcher `%{word:application_name}`.

-    Before adding the matcher syntax to the rule, you need to hard code `connected in` into the rule because of the structure of the log: `username userid ‘connected in’ application_name`.
+    Before adding the matcher syntax to the rule, you need to hard code `connected in` into the rule because the structure of the log is `username userid ‘connected in’ application_name`.

     The rule becomes `%{word:user.name} %{number:user.id} connected in %{word:application_name}.*`.